-Proposal submission is a multi-step process that includes 1) a Letter of Intent (LOI) - optional for faculty but required for post-doctoral associates, 2) optional Speed Review (strongly advised to lay the foundation for a full application) and 3) Full Application.
+Proposal submission is a multi-step process that includes submission of 1) a Letter of Intent (LOI) - optional for faculty but required for post-doctoral associates, 2)an optional request for a Speed Review (strongly advised to lay the foundation for a full application), and 3) a Full Application.
 Submission instructions and links follow.
 Applications will be reviewed and scored by a CHARM panel consisting of faculty and community members.
-Projects approved by CHARM are then prepared for submission to NIH for their approval.
+Projects approved by CHARM are then prepared for submission to NIH for their review and approval.